pub trait Borrow<Borrowed>where

 reference to the key’s data.
 For instance, if the key is a string, then

-be possible to search using a &str
+be possible to search using a &str.
+Thus, insert needs to

-needs to be able to use a &str
+operate on a String while get needs to be able to use a &str.

-Slightly simplified, the relevant parts of HashMap<K, V>
+Slightly simplified, the relevant parts of HashMap<K, V> look like

 this: